-A longitudinal formulary management experience consisting of participation in P&T and System P&T activities and co-chairing a P&T Subcommittee
+- Participation in a longitudinal formulary management experience, including P&T and System P&T activities and co-chairing a P&T Subcommittee

-Participate in supply chain and shortage management activities as it relates to formulary management
+- Participation in supply chain, drug shortage management, and drug contracting activities, as it relates to formulary management

-Involvement in pharmacy compliance/regulatory and accreditation activities, such as readiness assessments and mock surveys
+- Participation in pharmacy compliance/regulatory and accreditation activities, such as readiness assessments and mock surveys

 The structure of the residency program is a blend of required and elective rotations.
-The required rotations include both foundational and advanced experiences in Drug Information, Formulary Management, and Medication Use Safety, as well as a required rotation in drug shortages and contract management.
-Elective rotations are designed to provide additional experiences and training in areas of interest and all build upon the knowledge and experience gained in the foundational required rotations.
+Elective rotations provide additional experiences and training in areas of resident interest and build upon the knowledge and experience gained in the foundational, required rotations.